NehalVarma/groceries-shopping-flutter-app/README.md

-A beautiful and modern Flutter-based groceries shopping application with an elegant UI and smooth animations.**Edit 26/09/2024** It has been 4 years since I last updated this project.
-I wrote it when I was first learning flutter and it became a hit.
-I am happy to see that it has more than 200 stars and 50 forks.
-I wanted to upgrade the project to the latest version of flutter and add some new features.
-I will do so in the next few days.
-Stay tuned.

 This project is UI oriented so do not take it as a full fledge app.
 It is a simple shopping app that has a nice UI.
 It is built using Flutter and Dart.

 ## FeaturesTo be frank, it has many old packages or patterns so just take it as is for learning purposes.
 I will update it soon with the latest packages and patterns. 🙃